ABOUT DR JONES

 She works as an NHS Consultant at the Royal Free Hospital in Hampstead, the largest dermatology unit in North London, where she is head of dermatology specialist training.
 She has extensive experience in the diagnosis and management of all skin conditions, but has specialist clinics in eczema and skin cancer.
 She has also set up a monthly alopecia clinic for patients suffering with scalp and hair conditions.

 Dr Jones is a member of the British Association of Dermatology (BAD) and member of the Royal College of Physicians.
 She was one of the founders of the British Hair and Nail Society (BHNS).
 She was an executive committee member and the treasurer for over ten years.
 She also co-founded London Hair Specialists.
 She edited the hair and scalp chapter of the fourth edition of "Differential Diagnoses in Dermatology" which was first published in 1990.

-She was an advisory consultant for a multinational cosmetic company from 2005 -2016, and is a spokesperson for the British Skin Foundation.
+She was an advisory consultant for a multinational cosmetic company from 2005 -2016, and was a spokesperson for the British Skin Foundation for many years.

 She has presented nationally and internationally and is published in the medical literature.